Maro8879/progress-bar/README.md

 # progress-bar

-The progress bar allows us to observe ongoing changes in our program.
+The progress bar is part of the graphical user interface.
+Its purpose is to present the progress of a specific activity performed by a computer program.
 If you want to use my code feel free!